 Nurse Practitioners diagnose and treat acute, episodic, or chronic illness, independently or as part of a healthcare team.
 May focus on health promotion and disease prevention.
 May order, perform, or interpret diagnostic tests such as lab work and x rays.
 May prescribe medication.
 Must be registered nurses who have specialized graduate education.

-Nurse Practitioners with little to no experience tend to make between $70540 and $84860 while the more experienced ones make over $117020 per year.
+Nurse Practitioners with little to no experience tend to make between $78300 and $90760 while the more experienced ones can earn over $125440 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Nurse Practitioner is to move to a higher paying state like CA. Right now, the highest paying states for Nurse Practitioners are CA, AK, HI, MA and OR.
+One of the easiest ways to increase your salary as a Nurse Practitioner is to move to a higher paying state like CA. Right now, the highest paying states for Nurse Practitioners are CA, AK, MA, NJ and NY.

-3 other factors that can increase your salary as A Nurse Practitioner is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Nurse Practitioner is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Nurse Practitioners what degree they had when they got the job and most of them said they had a Master’s degree followed by PhD.
+We asked other Nurse Practitioners what degree they had when they got the job and most of them said they had a Master’s Degree followed by a PhD.

 Pros and Cons